kengnidoriane/Build-25-React-Projects-Projet11-Modal-Popupt/README.md

+# Project 11: Modal Popup

+Popups can be used for alert messages, confirmation requests, promotional banners, disconnection notifications and many more in our projects.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).